larisa-p-f/bipedal-walker-sac/README.md

 This project implements a **Soft Actor-Critic (SAC)** agent from scratch to solve the continuous control task **BipedalWalker-v3** from OpenAI Gymnasium.

+## Project Context
+This implementation was one component of a broader comparative study involving PPO, TD3, DDPG, and SAC.

 ## Project Structure

 ```